This information is intended for use by health professionals

 Ear and labyrinth disorders

-Serious haemorrhage, haemorrhage of operative wound, vasculitis, hypotension
+Serious hemorrhage, hemorrhage of operative wound, vasculitis, hypotension

 Respiratory, thoracic and mediastinal disorders

-Respiratory tract bleeding (haemoptysis, pulmonary haemorrhage), bronchospasm, interstitial pneumonitis, eosinophilic pneumonia
+Respiratory tract bleeding (haemoptysis, pulmonary hemorrhage), bronchospasm, interstitial pneumonitis, eosinophilic pneumonia

 Gastric ulcer and duodenal ulcer, gastritis, vomiting, nausea, constipation, flatulence

-Gastrointestinal and retroperitoneal haemorrhage with fatal outcome, pancreatitis, colitis (including ulcerative or lymphocytic colitis), stomatitis
+Gastrointestinal and retroperitoneal hemorrhage with fatal outcome, pancreatitis, colitis (including ulcerative or lymphocytic colitis), stomatitis

 Acute liver failure, hepatitis, abnormal liver function test